plasmo-dev/SchwarzOpt.jl/README.md

 The package works with the graph-based algebraic modeling package [Plasmo.jl](https://github.com/zavalab/Plasmo.jl).

 ## Installation
-SchwarzSolver.jl can be installed using the following Julia Pkg command:
+SchwarzOpt.jl can be installed using the following Julia Pkg command:

 ```julia
 using Pkg